ncerros/Online-Offline-Budget-Tracker/README.md

 # Description

 A very useful app to keep track of a daily budget with or without internet connection.
-A user can add deposits and expenses, either online or offline, a balance of funds each transaction will generate the functionality of the app.
+A user can add deposits and expenses, either online or offline, a balance of funds each transaction will generate to the functionality of the app.
 The user will have a better way to manage the money without internet connection.

 # Deployment and Images